-The table below shows the currents required for several different analog cameras.
-All these cameras us 12VDC with the center conductor positive.
+Video Cameras The table below shows the currents required for several different analog cameras.
 Since the LnTech 300, Revolution Imager 1 and the Mallincam Micro are all the same camera other than branding, they all use the same current.
 In addition, I would believe that the Mallincam Jr, Jr Pro and Xterminator all draw similar currents.
 Notice that all cameras use less than 500mA without accesories and without TEC cooling turned on.
-Accessories like the Mallincam cooling fans and the Revolution Imager 2 LCD monitor significantly increase the current drawn, but all are still below 1amp.
+Accessories like the Mallincam cooling fans and the Revolution Imager 2 LCD monitor significantly increase the current drawn, but all are still well below 1amp.
 I was unable to get the TEC cooler to function on my Xtreme and therefore do not have a measurement of the current, but would expect it would add 1-2 amps to the total current used.